Fantom-foundation/Aida/README.md

 ## Testing

-For testing, a test database is required.
-You can obtain the test DB from here
+Aida-db, a test database, is required for testing.
+You can obtain aida-db from here:
 ```
-TBD.
+./build/util-db update --aida-db output/path --chain-id 250 --db-tmp path/to/tmp/direcotry
 ```

 ### Documentation